jonhadfield/sn-cli/README.md

 Please raise an issue if you find any problems.*

 ## changelog
+0.0.9 - minor fix
+0.0.8 - add encrypted export and import feature
+0.0.7 - add fixup option to resolve note and tag issues, retry logic for item puts
+0.0.6 - fix count issue

-0.0.5 - added option to save session (unencrypted for now) 0.0.4 - added Windows support
+0.0.5 - added option to save session (unencrypted for now)
+0.0.4 - added Windows support
 0.0.3 - added note content from file
 0.0.2 - added bash completion